DTWG Research Grants

 Eligibility: Applicants must be DTWG members.
 For student applicants, a brief letter from the faculty mentor should accompany the proposal.

-Click the button to download the full 2022 grant program description and application instruction.
+Click the button to view the full 2023 grant program description and application instructions.

 This was established in 2020 to recognize individuals who have demonstrated long-term and substantive efforts to promote education and actions for the conservation of Diamondback terrapins.
 Any DTWG member may submit a recommendation for an award recipient to be considered by the DTWG board.
 Non-DTWG individuals or organizations should contact an active DTWG member if they wish to propose a nominee.